‘Imagination is more important than knowledge’

 Most of our students do not need to look at a manual or a textbook.
 They are starting to realise that there is no value in memorising data or facts which they can easily access on their phones, iPads and laptops.

-We are aiming to nurture students who are not afraid to take risks, who are not shy to question authority and to seek the answers to their questions when they are not convinced with the answers they have received.
+We are aiming to nurture students, beginning in Early Learning, who are not afraid to take risks, who are not shy to question authority and to seek the answers to their questions when they are not convinced with the answers they have received.
 Google, the go to at any given opportunity provides the vehicle for the development of these skills which are more than just knowledge.

 We want students to persevere and see failure as great opportunities.
 To ensure this is the case, teachers need to create environments which are interactive, inviting, safe, challenging, personalised, and supportive.
 Environments which allow questioning, patience, be open to new ideas, and develop a high level of trust and confidence are what will contribute to successful lifelong learners.